DanielRobayo12/rosHandIA/README.md

 - Open a terminal an write

         apt install python3.12-venv
-- Copy the proyect int the folder where yoy gonna work the proyect
+- Copy the proyect int the folder where you gonna work the proyect

         git clone https://github.com/DanielRobayo12/rosHandIA.git

 - Write in a terminal to create the **VE**

-      sudo python -m venv handIA
+      sudo python -m venv handIA2

-The name "handIA" its free

 - To activate the Virtual enviroment write

-      souurce hadIA/bin/activate
+      souurce hadIA2/bin/activate
 we can see out terminal like this

 `(handIA2) daniel-robayo@danirob:~/handIA2$`